 Ho appena visto una farfalla stupenda sulla pianta di rose in giardino.

-The antennae of a butterfly are called antenne, from the singular feminine word antenna.
+The antennae of a butterfly are called antenne, from the feminine singular word antenna.

 Le ali di una farfalla sono delicatissime.

-A butterfly’s wings are very, very delicate.
+The wings of a butterfly are very, very delicate.

 Butterflies are born from caterpillars, bruchi, from the masculine bruco.